-As a Senior Associate with Shift, Mark co-leads our Valuing Respect Project focused on developing better ways to evaluate business respect for human rights.
+As Vice President with Shift, Mark helps shape our strategy and oversees a range of our collaborations with companies, governments, investors, civil society and other partners.
+Mark co-led Shift’s VALUING RESPECT PROJECT, focused on developing better ways to evaluate business respect for human rights.
 He has extensive insight into how businesses implement the UN Guiding Principles in practice.
 As a trained moderator and facilitator, Mark has deep interest and experience in leading processes that address complex challenges and lead to practical outcomes.

-Mark’s other work focuses on the implementation of the UN Guiding Principles in the context of emerging digital technologies such as AI, facial recognition, cloud computing and social media.
-He is a Senior Advisor to the UN Human Rights Business, Human Rights and Technology (B-Tech) project that is developing guidance and recommendations for companies, States and investors about how to embed respect for human rights into the business of technology.
-Mark is also a Technology and Human Rights Fellow at Harvard University’s Carr Center.
+Mark has focused significantly on the implementation of the UN Guiding Principles in the context of emerging digital technologies such as AI, facial recognition, cloud computing and social media.
+He has served as Senior Advisor to the UN Human Rights Business, Human Rights and Technology (B-Tech) project to develop guidance and recommendations for companies, States and investors about how to embed respect for human rights into the business of technology.
+Mark has also been a Technology and Human Rights Fellow at Harvard Kennedy School’s Carr Center.

 Mark has authored or contributed to a number of publications including: The Transformative Nature of Respect (Allen and Overy business and human rights journal), a chapter on responsible business in Myanmar in Business and Human Rights in South East Asia – Risk and the Regulatory Turn (Routledge) and the State of Play of Respect for Human Rights in Business Relationships, a joint GBI and Institute for Human Rights and Business report.